margaretmf/margaretmf.github.io/poetry.md

 ## Love ##
 Reaching far for and extending widely this love for you.
+You are already part of my family.
+You remind me of people I already know.
-It continues for ever and never stops.
+This love continues for ever and never stops.
 It expands forever with all of humanity growing as well.
 It loves you to the moon and back.
 And dances with the stars after you are dead.